 Day 3.
 La Fueva

-Only 15 minutes from Ainsa you’ll find the Valley of La Fueva, always under the watchful gaze of the the fortress high above in Muro de Roda (“the wall of Roda).
+Only 15 minutes from Ainsa you’ll find the Valley of La Fueva, always under the watchful gaze of the the fortress high above in Muro de Roda (“the wall of Roda”).
 This fortress-castle will be our hub for the day, as many trails begin and end there.

 This region has a strong Mediterranean climate, which you can see in the vegetation and rocky terrain.
 After the ride, we’ll enjoy a cold post-ride beverage and cheers to another day on the trails!

 Day 4.
-Guara
+Bielsa

 Rise and Shine!

 Day 5.
-Sierra de Arbe
+La Pobla de Segur

 In addition to being a climbing paradise, and thanks to the local riders, they now have undoubtedly some of the best descents in the Pyrenees.

-We’ll check in to our hotel in Benasque, enjoy a final dinner together, share stories, and say “Salud” to an amazing adventure!
+After the ride, we’ll check in to our hotel in Benasque, enjoy a final dinner together, share stories, and say “Salud” to an amazing adventure!

 The following data represents a typical itinerary, but adventure travel can be unpredictable, and our Guides may need to make last-minute changes to ensure your enjoyment.
 Inclement weather, road closures, changes to the itinerary to accommodate requests, and other issues may affect the itinerary.
 The ride data represents an ‘average’ itinerary and may differ when you show up to ride.
 Our guides make every effort to stick to the itinerary as posted, but your safety is our #1 priority.